AsgerSommer/asgersommer.github.io/about-me.md

 ## Projects of Mass Destruction
 ### Artifactor
-A game built for maximized addictiveness and entertainment output.
+**Coming soon**: A game built for maximized addictiveness and entertainment output.
 It is said that were it to be monetized, the entire global financial system would collapse.
-Luckily for us all, Asger doesn't believe in the evil Free-2-Play system. **Coming soon**.
+Luckily for us all, Asger doesn't believe in the evil Free-2-Play system.

 ### Surf Control
-A Google Chrome Extension built for controlling the popul... erhm.. helping people focus their time on the computer better and more efficiently.
-Like spending more time on playing games like Artifactor. **Coming soon**.
+**Coming soon**: A Google Chrome Extension built for controlling the popul... erhm.. helping people focus their time on the computer better and more efficiently.
+Like spending more time on playing games like Artifactor.

 ## Plan for World Domination